Josephhtoo/EGL315-AY23-24/README.md

 ![Capture](picture of a dice roll number)

 However it's does not end there as to determine the winner of that round.
 There will be a next phase which both players have to press the two big buttons in this case would be green and yellow for player 1 and 2 respectively.
 The adrenaline part of this is that whoever can press the quickest will add more points to their initial one from the dice roll.
-Higher points at the end will win that round!
+Player with the higher points at the end will win that round!

 ![GIF](spam-button.gif)